otonashi-labs/pow/README.md

    # Configure OpenCL ICD for NVIDIA
    # mkdir -p /etc/OpenCL/vendors && echo "libnvidia-opencl.so.1" > /etc/OpenCL/vendors/nvidia.icd

+   # test that OpenCL is indeed working under the hood
+   python3 test_opencl_kernel.py

    # mine (but please do some setup first and congrats if this option succeded 🎉)
    python3 mine_infinity.py
 ```